 Uniform and prices

-Uniform can be ordered directly from our supplier using this link
+Please order your uniform items directly from our supplier using this link:

 It is our policy that all children should wear clothing that is in keeping with a purposeful learning ethos.
 We also believe it is important that certain activities are facilitated by specialised and appropriate clothing when attending school, or when participating in a school-organised event outside normal school hours.
 We provide a complete list of the items needed for children’s school uniform in this policy.

 Our policy for children’s school uniform is based on the belief that a school uniform:

 • promotes a sense of pride in the school

 • creates a feeling of community and belonging

 • identifies the children with the school

 • is not distracting in class (as fashion clothes might be)

 • makes children feel equal to their peers in terms of appearance